Using Supplements for Better Sleep

 The human body hosts an amazing and complex collection of chemistry that influences every aspect of our physical function and health.
 Every day, unseen vitamins, minerals and hormones help keep countless systems humming along with barely a thought on our part.

 In this post, we’ll examine three of the most common supplements used to promote better sleep.
+These tend to come in capsule form (like those https://www.capsulesupplies.com/empty-capsules/ make), though there are exceptions.
 We’ll look at both natural and supplementary sources for each, the effect they have on the body in general (and sleep, in particular), and how proper regulation of each can help you improve your sleep quality and quantity.

 More than 300 enzyme-related reactions in the body involve the mineral magnesium.
 These critical processes include the body’s production of energy, the transportation of countless vital minerals within the bloodstream, regulation of blood pressure and other cardiovascular functions, and control of the stress-response system.
 Perhaps most relevant to sleep, magnesium influences the levels of the neurotransmitter Gamma-Amniobutyric Acid (GABA) that impacts sleep quality.